alibaba/spring-cloud-alibaba/README.md

 **[RocketMQ](https://rocketmq.apache.org/)**：a distributed messaging and streaming platform with low latency, high performance and reliability, trillion-level capacity and flexible scalability.

-**[AliCloud ACM](https://www.aliyun.com/product/acm)**：an application configuration center that enables you to centralize the management of application configurations, and accomplish real-time configuration push in a distributed environment.
+**[Alibaba Cloud ACM](https://www.aliyun.com/product/acm)**：an application configuration center that enables you to centralize the management of application configurations, and accomplish real-time configuration push in a distributed environment.

-**[AliCloud OSS](https://www.aliyun.com/product/oss)**: An encrypted and secure cloud storage service which stores, processes and accesses massive amounts of data from anywhere in the world.
+**[Alibaba Cloud OSS](https://www.aliyun.com/product/oss)**: An encrypted and secure cloud storage service which stores, processes and accesses massive amounts of data from anywhere in the world.

 For more features please refer to [Roadmap](https://github.com/spring-cloud-incubator/spring-cloud-alibaba/blob/master/Roadmap.md).